shashankAcn/cldr-ta/README.md

 Since Security in an Architecture is of Paramount importance, the following features are implemented in the solution.
 All the security features make sure that unintended access to the AWS resources in not allowed.

 1. EC2 instances are placed in Private Subnets with no Public IPs
-2. No Traffic enters/leaves the VPC
-3. The Security Groups for EC2 instances only allow traffic from the Application Load Balancer's Security Group on Port 80
+2. The Security Groups for EC2 instances only allow traffic from the Application Load Balancer's Security Group on Port 80
-4. The Application Load Balancer can only be accessed on Port 80
+3. The Application Load Balancer can only be accessed on Port 80
-5. No ssh allowed on EC2 instances
+4. No ssh allowed on EC2 instances
-6. Internet Traffic allowed on EC2 instances only via NAT Gateway
+5. Internet Traffic allowed on EC2 instances only via NAT Gateway
-7. Images Stored on S3 can only be accessed via IAM Role
+6. Images Stored on S3 can only be accessed via IAM Role
-8. Bucket created is Private only
+7. Bucket created is Private only
-9. No Bastion Host provided which can SSH to EC2 instances
+8. No Bastion Host provided which can SSH to EC2 instances

 #### Application Provision & Automation